The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Preliminaries

-are the Fermi coordinates with baseline $\{i y \mid y \in \R_+ \}$ and base point $i$.
-Fermi coordinates for any geodesic in $\Hy$ can be obtained by conjugation of $\psi(t,s)$ with the suitable isometries.\\ A \textit{hyperbolic cylinder} $C$ or shortly \textit{cylinder} is a set that is isometric to the set

 with the induced metric from $\Hy$.
-The baseline of $C$ is the shortest scg in $C$ of length $a$.\\ Consider a cylinder $C$.
-Let $A \subset C$ be a set and $F \in \lip(\bar{A})$ a Lipschitz function on the closure of $A$.
+The baseline of $C$ is the simple closed geodesic $\gamma$ in $C$, which has length $\ell(\gamma)=b$.\\ Consider a cylinder $C$.
+Let $U \subset C$ be a set and $F \in \lip(\bar{U})$ a Lipschitz function on the closure of $U$.
 Let $G$ be the metric tensor with respect to the Fermi coordinates.
-Then the \textit{energy of $F$ on $A$}, $E_A(F)$ is given by
+Then the \textit{energy $E_U(F)$ of $F$ on $U$} is given by